 Rewards points have always been there, even outside the realm of credit cards.
 To thank customers for their continuous patronage, the system of loyalty points has been devised—and credit cards are no strangers to giving points.
 One of the most lucrative offers handed out by credit card providers, reward point system has always lured people into becoming credit cardholders.
 What are rewards point, how can we make the most out of our it, and what are the common pitfalls that ensnare a lot of reward points hoarders?

-(Check out: The Power of Credit Cards)
+Read: (The Power of Credit Cards)

 What are reward points?

-Reward points system, when stripped off the marketing shenanigan, is a marketing program designed to encourage customers to spend more, thus providing more profit to the company employing such tactic.
+Reward points system, when stripped of the marketing shenanigan, is a marketing program designed to encourage customers to spend more, thus providing more profit to the company employing such tactic.
 These points are given to customers who engage in repeat transactions using their cards—and credit cards have used this program and almost perfected it.
 Cardholders can use accumulated points as substitute for cash when purchasing items or services.
 Furthermore, points are stored electronically in their credit cards, so there is no need for additional cards exclusively for storing information about rewards.

 Usually, points accumulation of each credit card varies depending on their target market.
 Generally, brand-affiliated credit cards and lifestyle cards (motoring, female-oriented, etc.) have rewards points that can be used based on their category.
 For instance, a co-branded credit card for a pharmaceutical chain offers reward points for every swipe, and these points can be used to in lieu of cash at the same pharmacy chain.

 Reward points that come with credit card can give you bang for your buck—if you’re aware on use them.
 While there is no problem per se with reward points program, the trouble starts when people aren’t mindful of how they use their credit cards for the sake of earning points.

 How can reward points program be bad for cardholders?